choyiny/factorizing-semiprimes/README.md

 ===============
 Limitations
 ----------------
 The code can only factorize a 9-digit number.
-You also need to manually calculate the ceiling of square root n.

 Abstract
 ----------------